sebastianmenze/imr-salinity-sample-server/USER_GUIDE.md

 ## Troubleshooting

+### At sea:

+### The label printer is broken or out of paper
+Write the Sample ID (example: `073935ef-3d0f-4a96-a69d-30d92eb20896`) on a post it note or other paper and tape it to the sample.

+### I cannt connect to the salinity tracker website
+Check that you are inside the IMR network and correct WiFi.
+If the website seem to be down send a mail to sebastian.menze@imr.no and label the sampel with a post it note or other paper, including this data: `Ship name, UTC time, Latitude, Longitude, Station Number, Depth, CTD rosette bottle number`.

 ### "PhysChem token not set"
 Paste a fresh token from https://physchem-token-test.hi.no.
 Tokens expire after 1 hour.

+### In Lab:

 ### "No PhysChem mission found matching time/position"
 - Check that the **Cruise ID** was entered during registration.
 Without it the system searches by time and position, which can fail if the cruise is not yet in PhysChem.